Victor Horta: Life and early work

-The Town Houses and the beginning of Art Nouveau
+The town houses and the beginning of Art Nouveau

-Hôtel Tassel (1892–1893)
+Hôtel Tassel (1892–93)

 The major breakthrough for Horta came in 1892, when he was commissioned to design a home for the scientist and professor Émile Tassel.
 The Hôtel Tassel was completed in 1893.
 The stone facade, designed to harmonize with the neighboring buildings, was fairly traditional, but the interior was strikingly new.
 Horta used the technologies of glass and iron, which he had practiced on the Royal Greenhouses of Laeken, to create an interior filled with light and space.
 The house was built around an open central stairway.
-The decoration of the interior featured curling lines, modeled after vines and flowers, which were repeated in the ironwork railings of the stairway, in the tiles of the floor, in the glass of the doors and skylights, and painted on the walls.
-The building is widely recognized as the first appearance of Art Nouveau in architecture.Space Time and Architecture, Sigfreid Giedion, 1941 In 2000, it was designated, along with three other town houses designed soon afterwards, as a UNESCO World Heritage Site.
+The interior decoration featured curling lines, modeled after vines and flowers, which were repeated in the ironwork railings of the stairway, in the tiles of the floor, in the glass of the doors and skylights, and painted on the walls.
+The building is widely recognized as one of the first appearances of Art Nouveau in architecture (along with the Hankar House by Paul Hankar, built at the same time).
+In 2000, it was designated, along with three other town houses designed soon afterwards, as a UNESCO World Heritage Site.
 In designating these sites, UNESCO explained: "The stylistic revolution represented by these works is characterised by their open plan, the diffusion of light, and the brilliant joining of the curved lines of decoration with the structure of the building."

-Hôtel Solvay (1898–1900)
+Hôtel Solvay (1895–1900)

 The Hôtel Solvay, on the Avenue Louise/Louizalaan in Brussels, was constructed for Armand Solvay, the son of the chemist and industrialist Ernest Solvay.
 Horta had a virtually unlimited budget, and used the most exotic materials in unusual combinations, such as marble, bronze and rare tropical woods in the stairway decoration.
 The stairway walls were decorated by the pointillist painter Théo van Rysselberghe.
 Horta designed every detail including the bronze doorbell and the house number, to match the overall style.

-Hôtel Van Eetvelde (1898–1900)
+Hôtel Van Eetvelde (1895–1901)

 The Hôtel van Eetvelde is considered one of Horta's most accomplished and innovative buildings, because of highly original Winter Garden interior and the imaginative details throughout.
 The open floor plan of the Hôtel Van Eetvelde was particularly original, and offered an abundance of light, both horizontally and vertically, and a great sensation of space.
 A central court went up the height of the building, bringing light from the skylight above.
 On the main floor, the oval-shaped salons were open to the courtyard, and also received light from large bay windows.
 It was possible to look from one side of the building to other from any of the salons on the main floor.